-Simple Automatic Water-Level Controller - Electronics For You
+Simple Automatic Water Level Controller | Full Circuit with Explanation

-Water-level controllers are common nowadays.
-The one described here is built around timer NE555 and inverter buffer CMOS IC CD4049.
+Water level controllers are common nowadays.
+The automatic water level controller described here is built around a timer NE555 and inverter buffer CMOS IC CD4049.
 It uses readily-available, low-cost components, and is easy to build and install on the over-head tank (OHT) to prevent wastage of water.

 The circuit works off a 12V battery or 230V AC mains using a 12V adaptor.
 The three sensors built from non-corrosive metal are fitted to the OHT as shown in Fig. 2 and connected to the circuit (Fig. 1) at appropriate terminals.
 Power supply terminal Vcc is at the bottom of the tank, sensor terminal L is just above the bottom of the tank and sensor terminal H is at the top of the tank.
 After you have properly installed the sensors in the OHT and connected the power supply, the circuit is ready to use.